d-rideout/MeleeWizard/doc/HouseRules.md

 ### Questions re HTH:
 * Does a failed HTH attempt consume an action?
 Presumably not!
+* Does a figure which falls under a multi-hex figure drop its weapon and shield?
+  I don't see this explicitly stated, so I assume not.

 ## 'Melee' rules for wizards: